Models#

 weights_path="/path/to/foundation-model-2x.weights"

-# or load the policy from the Hugging Face model hub
+# Option 2: Load the policy from the Hugging Face Model Hub

 policy.eval()